-I am a PhD candidate in the Department of Sociology at Yale University.
-My primary research interest concerns the changing use of antidiscrimination law over time in organizational settings.
-I am also broadly interested in gender and sexuality, politics and social movements, and higher education.
 I am a 2018-2019 National Academy of Education/Spencer Foundation Dissertation Fellow.
-My research is also supported by the National Science Foundation and the Horowitz Foundation for Social Policy and recently won the Sally Hacker Graduate Student Paper Award from the ASA Sex and Gender Section.
+In summer 2018, I participated in the Summer Institute on Organizations and Their Effectiveness at the Center for Advanced Study in the Behavioral Sciences at Stanford University.
+My research is also supported by the National Science Foundation and the Horowitz Foundation for Social Policy and recently won the ASA Sex and Gender Section Sally Hacker Graduate Student Paper Award.
 I have published in Social Problems, Organization, Qualitative Sociology, and Socius.

 Prior to joining Yale Sociology, I worked in philanthropic management consulting and, before that, as a wilderness guide in New Mexico.
 I received my B.A. in Sociology from Wellesley College and M.A. in Social Sciences from the University of Chicago.